Fidobank

 Today the SEB Group owns only a life insurance company in Ukraine.

-In 2012 SEB Group sold its banking business in Ukraine to a Cyprus off-shore company "Ignace Marketing Limited" (20%) and a consulting company "Finance Analit Service" (80%) (belongs to "Ignace Marketing Limited" through "Deviza").
-Ignace Marketing Limited through number of other off-shore companies belong to Oleksandr Adarich.
+In 2012 SEB Group sold its banking business in Ukraine to a Cyprus offshore company "Ignace Marketing Limited" (20%) and a consulting company "Finance Analit Service" (80%) (belongs to "Ignace Marketing Limited" through "Deviza").
+Ignace Marketing Limited through a number of other offshore companies belong to Oleksandr Adarich.

+In 2015, Fidobank acquired MoneXy, the first Ukrainian electronic payment system, founded by Pavlo Tanasyuk and Yuriy Chaika in 2009.

-Fido bank also acquired Erste Bank Ukraine AT (formerly Bank Prestige) from the Austria based Erste Group.
+Fidobank also acquired Erste Bank Ukraine AT (formerly Bank Prestige) from the Austria based Erste Group.

 Bank Prestige was founded by former owner of Bank Aval after the sale of last to the Raiffeisen International.